k-monitor/partimap/README.md

 ## Setup

 1. Install MySQL and Node v12+.
+	- It is recommended that you install [NVM](https://github.com/nvm-sh/nvm) and install Node v12 exactly.
+Then at the beginning of every terminal session in the project directory, use `nvm use` command to switch to Node v12.
 2. Create a new project in [Google reCAPTCHA](https://www.google.com/recaptcha/admin).
 3. Create a MySQL database and a user for it:
 	```sql